xipki/xipki/README.md

    * Start Management CLI.

      `bin/karaf`

-     HSM devices of Thales, e.g. nCipher, can use Thales preload to manage the PKCS#11 sessions.
-In this case, the cli should be started as follows
-     ```sh
-     preload bin/karaf
-     ```

    * Setup CA (choose p11 if the key is saved in PKCS#11 device, p12 in PKCS#12 device)
       * In case of using new keys and certificates, in CLI: